Free Shipping on All Orders Everyday! Exclusive offers available when you sign up with your email!

 Garden for Wildlife month could not come at a better time.
 This week, our focus is on songbirds (by the way, be ready to celebrate Bird Day in the US on May 4!)
 You may have noticed fewer birds at your feeders day by day.
 And while you may miss them, this is a good thing, because they are out exercising their natural foraging instincts.

-Better Homes & Gardens offers a number of tips and ideas to start your Songbird Sanctuary.
+Better Homes & Gardens offers a number of tips and ideas to get started with your Songbird Sanctuary.
 Always make sure to include the basics: fresh water, shelter, and food.

 • Plant low shrubs and trees for emergency shelter in case birds need to hide from predators or bad weather